vercel/update-check/README.md

 Because it's so simple, the error surface is very tiny and your user's are guaranteed to receive the update message if there's a new version.

+To reduce the bootup time to a minimum, no dependencies and the tiniest amount of code possible is used.

 ## Usage

 Firstly, install the package with [yarn](https://yarnpkg.com/en/)...